drfailov/DRM_Watch_v2/README.md

 ### Watchface screen
 Screen with watchface.
 Watchfaces is only screen with deep sleep, so device can run for a long time if in watchface mode.

-Sleep depends on watchface sleep mode.
+First 30 seconds after user input watchface is updating without sleep.
+After 30 seconds: draws 1 frame in 8 seconds.
 When battery is low, 1 frame in 8s sleep is used for any watchface.
-Most watcfaces draws 1 frame and sleeps 8 seconds.
 - To enter main menu, press <b>up</b> button once.
 - To force reboot watch, hold <b>up</b> button for 3 seconds.
 - To enable backlight for 7 seconds, press <b>down</b> button once.